iturner72/book-notes/zero_to_one.md

     the sum of every other investment aside from Facebook.
 * 90 The most common answer to the question of future value is a diversified
     portfolio: "Don't put all your eggs in one basket," everyone has been told.
-    As we said, even the best venture investors have a portfoliom but investors who understand the power law make as few investments as possible.
+    As we said, even the best venture investors have a portfolio but investors who understand the power law make as few investments as possible.

 ### 8 Secrets